Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 A value created by any constructor call is never equal by reference to a null reference.

 There is an exception to these rules: values of [value classes][Value class declaration] are not guaranteed to be reference equal even if they are created by the same constructor invocation as said constructor invocation is explicitly allowed to be inlined by the compiler.
-It is thus highly discouraged to compare inline classes by reference.
+It is thus highly discouraged to compare value classes by reference.

-For special values created without explicit constructor calls, notably, [constant literals][Constant literals] and [constant expressions][Constant expressions] composed of those literals, and for values of inline classes, the following holds:
+For special values created without explicit constructor calls, notably, [constant literals][Constant literals] and [constant expressions][Constant expressions] composed of those literals, and for values of value classes, the following holds:

 - If these values are [non-equal by value][Value equality expressions], they are also non-equal by reference;
 - Any instance of the null reference `null` is equal by reference to any other